FascismIsForLosers/email-generator/README.md

 Keep in mind that gmail does have [daily email limits per user account](https://support.google.com/a/answer/166852?hl=en).
 I send 490 emails per burner email account for simplicity.

-The "block sender" button on gmail is easy to find and, once clicked, will send all your mail to spam.
+The [block sender](https://support.google.com/mail/answer/8151?hl=en&co=GENIE.Platform%3DDesktop) button on gmail is easy to find and, once clicked, will send all your mail to spam.
 Correct me if I'm wrong, but I think that means sending a lot of emails fast might be the move.
 Let me know if that's dumb.
 I care more about being effective than feeling smart.